-Your interest rate affects how much you pay each month, so your goal in refinancing is to get a new loan with a lower interest rate to replace your old loan.
-Just like with your original car loan, the interest rate you pay if you refinance is based largely on your credit score.
-The higher your credit score, the lower your interest rate is likely to be.
-If your credit score has improved since you originally got your loan, you’ll likely get a lower rate.
+Your interest rate affects how much you pay each month, so your goal in refinancing is to get a new loan with a lower interest rate than your current loan.
+Your credit score is primarily what affects the rate for which you'll qualify—the higher your credit score, the lower the interest rate you'll likely get.
+If your credit has improved since you first got your loan, you're more likely to qualify for a lower rate.
 So it's important to make sure your finances are in order before you apply.

-But be cautious.
-Your lender might try to get you into a more costly loan.
-For example, a lender might offer a loan with a much lower monthly payment, but with a 7- or 9-year term to pay off the loan.
-You'd end up paying much more in the long run.
-Lenders might also try to tack on additional fees.
-Always ask what fees are involved and double-check your refinancing contract before signing it.
+But, be cautious.
+Your lender could try to get you into a more costly loan.
+For example, a lender might offer a loan with a much lower monthly payment, but with a 7- or 9-year term to pay it off.
+With a much longer term, you'd end up paying much more in the long run.
+Plus, some lenders tack on additional fees.
+Always ask what fees are involved before you apply, and double-check your refinancing contract before signing it.